FIXED: AirPods Connected But Sound Coming from Phone

 Clean AirPods and charging port

-NOTE: Avoid direct use of water or alcohol on your AirPods unless familiar with the correct method, as it might cause damage.
+NOTE: Do not use water or alcohol directly on your AirPods unless you know the safe cleaning method, as improper cleaning might cause damage.

 9. Adjust the audio balance volume